-He released an album in 2004 featuring electric, electric baritone, acoustic, semi-acoustic and nylon-string classical guitars called History Of Now.
+Reed released an album in 2004 featuring electric, electric baritone, acoustic, semi-acoustic and nylon-string classical guitars called History Of Now.
 The project presented an opportunity to re-record the emotional electric baritone ballad Valhalla from the unreleased Polygram project, as well as the title tune to one of his Capital EMI projects, Halfway Home.

 A book of transcriptions of his tunes — Guitar Impact -- was published in 2005.
 Reed’s transcriber, Bruce Muckala, had worked out a way to notate the confusing complexity of Reed’s style without resorting to multiple staffs.
-It was done in such a way that it was clear and followable for guitarists.
-All of Muckala’s many transcriptions of Reed’s music have since been done in that format.
+It was accomplished in such a way that it was clear and followable for guitarists.
+All of Muckala’s many transcriptions of Reed’s music use the same format.

-He released his melodic tribute to the jazz songbook — Spirit -- in 2006.
-The entire album was performed on an archtop jazz guitar given to him by a friend, and included an original arrangement of the Jerome Kern classic, All The Things You Are.
+Reed released his melodic tribute to the jazz songbook — Spirit -- in 2006.
+The entire album was performed on a classic archtop jazz guitar given to him by a friend, and included an original arrangement of the Jerome Kern classic, All The Things You Are.

-In the fall of 2011 he did his first TED Talk — a solo musical performance -- at the TED Salon in London.
+In November 2011 did his first TED Talk — a solo musical performance -- at the TED Salon in London.

-In November of that year he flew to Poland to perform at the Wrocław International Guitar Festival.
+Later that month he flew to Poland to perform at the Wrocław International Guitar Festival.
 The headliner of the festival was Paco De Lucia.
 Reed had the chance to meet De Lucia and his band at dinner after the concert.
 At the end of the meal, a band member handed Reed a flamenco guitar and asked him to play for them.
-He played Ladies Nightand Shinkansen.
+He played Ladies Night and Shinkansen.